rashkrish/DSKC-2022/Code/Readme.md

-This contain code for the project.
+This folder contains the code for the generation of mock data samples using statistical methods.